 Sometimes, a hole can form in your septum.
-This is known as a nasal septal perforation, or a nasal tear.
-A nasal tear can cause your nose to bleed a lot.
+This is known as a nasal septal perforation.
+A nasal septal perforation can cause your nose to bleed a lot.
 You might also notice a whistling sound when you breathe.
 Your doctor may diagnose it after looking inside your nose with an endoscope, a very thin tube with a tiny camera attached.

 If you find out you have a hole in your septum, you may not need to do anything about it.
 But if you get symptoms that bother you, surgery could be an option.